VMI Keydets baseball: History

 In fall 1866, just two years after the Virginia Military Institute had been burned down by David Hunter and the Union Army, a group of cadets got together and created the Institute's first organized baseball team.
 It was the first organized team from any sport.
 In the inaugural season, the Keydets had an astounding mark of 20–1–2, playing among in-state rivals such as Washington and Lee, Virginia, Virginia Tech, Randolph-Macon and Hampden-Sydney, and continuously so for the next several decades.

 In 1921, the team started playing at recently built Alumni Memorial Field along with the football team.
 Both squads had, up to that point, been playing on the Parade Ground.
 It was not until the 1960s that the baseball team shifted to Patchin Field, and most recently in 2007, began playing in Gray-Minor Stadium.
+Excluding 2004 to 2014, when they played in the Big South, the Keydets have played for the Southern Conference.

 Despite having many winning seasons throughout the 20th century and into the last decade, the Keydets have never been able to make the NCAA tournament.
+The 1969 team lost to Furman in the SoCon Championship Finals; Furman made the 1969 NCAA University Division baseball tournament with the win.
+The 1987 and 1993 team each made the tournament final.
 The 1993 team came closest to breaking the barrier with a run to the Southern Conference finals, and despite being an 8th seed, VMI upended three higher-seeded teams before bowing down to eventual champion Western Carolina.